 - ¼ cup passion fruit pulp 60ml, strained volume

-- 2 tbsp sugar or a little more to taste
+- 2 tablespoon sugar or a little more to taste

-- 3 tbsp unsalted butter 42g, cut into small chunks
+- 3 tablespoon unsalted butter 42g, cut into small chunks

 - Strain the pulp to remove seeds and break up pulp from as many passion fruit as needed to give you the volume of strained passion fruit pulp (approximately 5, but may vary depending on how juicy they are).